SSShooter/DANote.Vue/README.md

 # DANote.Vue
 DANote with Vue.js
+### Talk with inspiration
 Don't be lazy.Write down your inspiration.
 And automatically access the weather information and location.
 Write down in first time，it doesn't have to be too detailed.
 Supple your note when you have time.

+### Talk to yourself
 You need to understand yourself more.
 ask yourself
 answer yourself
 next week or next month.
 Maybe there is a completely different feeling.

+### about
 Development platform : APIcloud
+Library : Vue.js animate.css
+Data storage : indexedDB
 Author : SSShooter

 不要懒，记录下瞬间的灵感